-- 1. You will work in two groups. - 2.
-Read and discuss the main ideas in the article Globalization a Mixed Blessing for Human Rights on page 2-32 of the Materials section at the end of this Stream. - 3.
-Based on your discussion of the article and drawing on your own experience, identify factors, structures or systems operating on a global scale that are having an impact on the human rights situation in your community or society.
+- 1. You will work in two groups. - Read and discuss the main ideas in the article Globalization a Mixed Blessing for Human Rights and the Additional Reflections on Globalization on page 2-32 of the Materials section at the end of this Stream. - 3.
+Based on your discussion of the materials and drawing on your own experience, identify factors, structures or systems operating on a global scale that are having an impact on the human rights situation in your community or society.
 For each factor you identify, determine whether it favours, limits or could either favour or limit the promotion and protection of human rights.
 Record your answers in the appropriate columns of the chart provided on the next page.
 (15 min) - 4.
 Share your ideas with the larger group.
 (15 min)